blockwatch-cc/tezos-api/content/explorer.md

 }
 ```

 Returns bigmap type description in Michelson JSON format, both for keys and values.
 Keys are simple scalar types and values can have a simple or complex type.
+JSON keys for bigmap type arguments now always follow the convention `<order>@<name>@<container-type>`, ie. they include an integer order number as first argument (starting at zero), followed by an optional `@` symbol, an optional name extracted from type annotations and in case the type is a container like list, map or set another `@` and the container type.
+JSON value contains a string with the michelson type name (if scalar) or a JSON object describing the nested type following the same naming conventions.
 Use `prim` (boolean) to embed original Michelson primitives for key and value type definitions.

 ### HTTP Request